NOTE: Updated March 2022

 As a digital marketing agency in our past life, we understand the very real frustrations in having to report on how their campaigns have gone.
 So much so, we blogged about it here: Social Media Analytics – Born of Frustration.

-Beacon gives you an overview of all your digital marketing activities with top-level ROI and marketing result reporting – allowing you instantly see what is working, and why.
+With Beacon click fraud protection, bots are prevented from seeing and clicking on your ads, giving you significantly more human clicks for the same ad spend.
+Beacon also gives you an overview of all your digital marketing activities with top-level ROI and marketing result reporting – allowing you instantly see what is working, and why.

-You can use this information to justify your marketing campaign budget because you can demonstrate how the spend has generated not only visits to your website from your social media activities, but also identify the potential leads it brought in.
+You can use this information to justify your marketing campaign budget because you can demonstrate how the spend has generated not only visits to your website from your social media activities, but also identify the potential leads it brought in and be sure that your interactions are human visitors and not bots or fake traffic.

 Having this information to hand is one way to move forward with marketing campaigns that work, allowing you to increase spend on the platforms which are benefiting your brand.